-On one hand, there is Jamaica, the birthplace of reggae music and home to jerk.
-It’s also a perfect escape for honeymooners, with the stunning north coastline dotted with luxurious hotels aplenty, from Negril to Ocho Rios.
+On the one hand, there is Jamaica, the birthplace of reggae music and home to jerk.
+It’s widely seen as a perfect escape for honeymooners, with the stunning northern coastline that’s dotted with luxurious hotels aplenty, from Negril to Ocho Rios.
 Then there is the Dominican Republic.
 One half of te largest island in the Caribbean, it has plenty of sugar sands and lux resorts, but also rugged mountains scented with tobacco crop and untouched regions where whales swim in the seas.
 It’s also anchored on Santo Domingo, one of the oldest settlements in the whole New World!

-This guide to Jamaica or Dominican Republic talks about seven different aspects of these two tempting destinations.
-From the ease of getting there in the first place to the sorts of beaches that beckon, the fantastic food to the hotels, we will help you decide which country is better for your next Caribbean adventure.
+This guide to Jamaica or Dominican Republic will run through several aspects of these two tempting destinations.
+From the ease of getting there in the first place to the sorts of beaches that beckon, the fantastic food to the hotels, we will help you decide which country is better for your next Caribbean adventure…

 Jamaica or Dominican Republic for ease of travel

 Jamaica has long been a popular holiday destination for honeymooners and travelers from all over the globe.
 That means that you shouldn’t find it too hard to get there, especially since most visitors don’t need a visa to enter.
-There are two major airports on the island, Kingston and Montego Bay.
+There are two major airports on the island: Kingston and Montego Bay.
 The latter has more direct long-haul routes, especially from the US and Europe.
-Plus, it’s closer to the stunning Ocho Rios and Negril beaches, so most people arrive there.
+Plus, it’s closer to the stunning Ocho Rios and Negril beaches, so more attractive for most travelers.

 Although some of the roads in Jamaica are not the best quality, driving is the easiest way to get around the island.
 You’re never too far from anywhere, and car rentals are relatively cheap.
-If you’re not up for hitting the Jamaican roads, though, you can use one of the minibuses or buses.
-Bear in mind that they’re not always the most comfortable option, and the timetables may be confusing.
-Another option is a taxi, and those without a meter are the most common way to travel.
-Make sure to agree on the price beforehand, though.
+If you’re not up for hitting the Jamaican roads, though, you can use one of the minibuses or buses – just bear in mind that they’re not always the most comfortable and that the timetables may be confusing.
+Taxis are also an option.
+They rarely use meters, so make sure you agree on the price beforehand, though.

 When it comes to the Dominican Republic, it’s a country that shares a land border with Haiti on Hispaniola Island.
 That said, it’s not common to travel there overland, and most people fly into one of the major international airports.
 Punta Cana International Airport is by far the most popular on, with the best overseas connections and proximity to the beaches.
 But many people fly into Santo Domingo, Puerto Plata, or Santiago De Los Caballeros, too.